 American Wirehaired Pointing Griffon Association Rescue

 The American Wirehaired Pointing Griffon Association (AWPGA) Rescue is the only national AKC breed rescue dedicated to the Wirehaired Pointing Griffon.
-We help rehome adult Griffons across the United States and Canada.
+We help rehome Griffons across the United States and Canada.

 Our mission is to rescue and rehome purebred Wirehaired Pointing Griffons, finding them permanent homes where they can thrive.
 These dogs come from a variety of situations—owners who can no longer meet the breed’s needs, life changes, or shelters.
 Please note: AWPGA Rescue cannot accept dogs with a history of biting.